Rules

 7. That upon request the tournament director will initiate the appeals process

-2. To compete in the spirit of good sportsmanship
+2. Compete in the spirit of good sportsmanship

-3. To be present at the start of every round, if possible
+3. Be present at the start of every round, if possible

-4. To refrain from analysis or audible talking in the playing hall while other games are in progress
+4. Refrain from analysis or audible talking in the playing hall while other games are in progress

-5. To notify the director in advance if they are unable to play a round or rounds
+5. Notify the director in advance if they are unable to play a round or rounds

-6. To promptly report results in a manner required by the tournament director
+6. Promptly report results in a manner required by the tournament director

-7. To read all the pertinent information posted by the tournament organisers
+7. Read all the pertinent information posted by the tournament organisers